-Rule 16 of BTC Fund Rules, 2012 provides that all monies pertaining to Bodoland Territorial Council shall be held in Personal Deposit Account and in no circumstances shall the Bodoland Territorial Council Fund be held with any Bank, Post Office, any other Institution or person not provided for in these rules.
+Rule 16 of BTC Fund Rules, 2012 provides that all moneys pertaining to Bodoland Territorial Council shall be held in Personal Deposit Account and in no circumstances the Bodoland Territorial Council Fund shall be held with any Bank, Post Office, any other institutions or persons not provided for in these rules.

-Audit noticed that BTC, during 2017-18, received ₹ 6.04 crore under Article 275 (1) through direct bank transfer in the ICICI savings Bank Account9 operated by the Principal Secretary, BTC.
-Out of this, ₹ 4.16 crore was transferred during 2017-18 to Axis Bank savings account operated by the Additional Director cum Council Head of Department (CHD), WPT&BC who incurred expenditure of ₹ 3.97 crore towards implementation of 74 works like Construction and improvement of road, classroom, village road, etc.
+Mention was made vide Para No 3.3.2.2 of the C&AG's Audit Report of BTC for the year 2017-18 that BTC received ₹ 6.04 crore under Article 275 (1) from the State Government through direct bank transfer in the ICICI Savings Bank Account10 being operated by the Principal Secretary, BTC.
+Out of above receipts, ₹ 4.16 crore was electronically transferred to Axis Bank Savings Account11 being operated by the Additional Director-cum-Council Head of Department (CHD), WPT&BC retaining balance of ₹ 1.88 crore in ICICI Savings Bank Account.